Mathew-Roberts/dot-files/README.md

 - *gitsigns*
 gitsigns.nvim provides Git integration by displaying inline Git changes, such as added, modified, or deleted lines in the sign column, and offers features like staging, reverting changes, hunk previews, and live blame, enhancing version control workflows within the editor.

-2) **.tmux.conf** This is the tmux configuration file.
+2) **dot-tmux.conf** This is the tmux configuration file.
 This is where you can set all the necessary keybindings and plugins.
 The plugins in the config file are installed by the tmux plugin manager (see prerequisites), unlike Neovim though you have to manually tell by tpm to install the plugins by doing Prefix + I. By default the Prefix for tmux is Ctrl + B, however I have remapped this to Ctrl + A as its more comfortable to type on your standard column staggered QWERTY keyboard.
+You will need to install the Tmux plugin manager which can be found here https://github.com/tmux-plugins/tpm.
+The installation is very simple and complete instructions are available on the link.
+Please read the tpm documentation carefully because there are some things you need to do in order to ensure that the plugins are working as expected.
+(Main pitfall is usually people forgetting to do Prefix + I to install the plugins after you have added them)

-3) **.zshrc** - This is purely personal preference.
+3) **dot-zshrc** - This is purely personal preference.
 I happen to like the customizability of Zsh, with the ability to have plugins for git, themes, fzf and many many others.
 I'm yet to explore the full capability of this so I cannot say much on the topic.

+4) **dot-oh-my-zsh** - This is tied to item 3) above.
+Oh my zsh provides some sensible defaults for the Zsh ecosystem as well as providing a framework to easily extend Zsh's functionality through the edition of custom plugins.
+Please see this link for more information - https://github.com/ohmyzsh/ohmyzsh?tab=readme-ov-file.

+5) **dot-tmux** - This is tied to item 2) above.
+This submodule houses the tmux plugin manager as well as the plugins installed by the plugin manager.
+Having this here means that you don't have to manually install the plugins - they should work out of the box.
+If they dont' I would recommend that you run Prefix + I to install the plugins followed by Prefix + r to reload tmux.

 ### Installation
 Below is my recommend way of installing the setup.